Mesabloo/nihil/README.md

 ## <a name='Unicode'></a>Unicode

-Nihil supports some unicode equivalent to ASCII characters:
+Nihil natively supports some unicode equivalents to ASCII characters:

 | ASCII | Unicode |
 |:-----:|:-------:|